tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     >>> "/home/olsson/images/profile.PNG".lower().endswith("png")
     True

-Another common use case is to want to search for a particular string within another string.
+Another common use case is to search for a particular string within another string.
 For example one might want to find out if the UniProt identifier "Q6GZX4" is present in a FASTA description line.
 To achieve this one can use the ``find()`` method, which returns the index position (zero-based)